certusone/testnet_deploy/README.md

 - CentOS => 7.5
 - OpenShift Origin == 3.9

+[Subscribe to our newsletter](https://mailchi.mp/38ac109a9ab2/certusone) for updates on this project, insights on the upcoming Game of Stakes and more.

 ## Introduction

 We recorded this video to guide you through the (one-click) setup of your own fully monitored Cosmos network and explain how the snippets and monitoring systems can be used.